RISE-UNIBAS/humanities_data_benchmark/README.md

 ```

 _Implement the scoring of the whole test run:_
-Take the average or the mean or use any other functionality to score accross all requests for the test run.
+Take the average or the mean or use any other functionality to score across all requests for the test run.

 ```python
 def score_benchmark(self, all_scores):